Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

-\thrptIpSpGraphs* \begin{proof} If $G$ is a simple cycle, the test is trivial, as~$G$ is rectilinear planar if and only if it contains at least four vertices.
+\begin{lemma} Let $G$ be an $n$-vertex independent-parallel SP-graph.
+There exists an $O(n)$-time algorithm that tests whether $G$ is rectilinear planar and that computes a rectilinear representation of $G$ in the positive case. \end{lemma} \begin{proof} If $G$ is a simple cycle, the test is trivial, as~$G$ is rectilinear planar if and only if it contains at least four vertices.
 Assume that~$G$ is not a simple cycle.
 Let~$T$ be the SPQ$^*$-tree of~$G$, and let $\rho_1, \dots, \rho_h$ be the Q$^*$-nodes of~$T$.
 For each $i=1, \dots, h$, the testing algorithm performs a post-order visit of~$T_{\rho_i}$.
 During this visit, for every non-root node $\nu$ of $T_{\rho_i}$ the algorithm computes~$\Sigma^+_{\nu,\rho_i}$ by using Lemmas~\ref{le:timeQ},~\ref{le:timeS},~\ref{le:timeP3}, and~\ref{le:timeP2}.
 If $\Sigma^+_{\nu,\rho_i}=\emptyset$, the algorithm stops the visit, discards~$T_{\rho_i}$, and starts visiting~$T_{\rho_{i+1}}$ (if $i < h$).
-If the algorithm achieves the root child $\nu$ and if $\Sigma^+_{\nu,\rho_i} \neq \emptyset$, it checks whether $G$ is rectilinear planar by using Lemma~\ref{le:timeRoot}: if so, the test is positive and the algorithm does not visit the remaining trees; otherwise it discards~$T_{\rho_i}$ and starts visiting~$T_{\rho_{i+1}}$~(if~$i < h$).
+If the algorithm achieves the root child $\nu$ and if $\Sigma^+_{\nu,\rho_i} \neq \emptyset$, it checks whether $G$ is rectilinear planar by using \cref{le:timeRoot}: if so, the test is positive and the algorithm does not visit the remaining trees; otherwise it discards~$T_{\rho_i}$ and starts visiting~$T_{\rho_{i+1}}$~(if~$i < h$).

 We now analyze the time complexity of the testing algorithm.
 Suppose that one of the trees $T_{\rho_i}$ is considered, and let $\nu$ be a node of $T_{\rho_i}$.
-Denote by $n_\nu$ the number of children of $\nu$.
+Denote by $\delta_\nu$ the number of children of $\nu$.
 If the parent of $\nu$ in $T_{\rho_i}$ coincides with the parent of $T_{\rho_j}$ for some $j \in \{1, \dots, i-1\}$, and if $\Sigma^+_{\nu,\rho_j}$ was previously computed, then the algorithm does not need to compute $\Sigma^+_{\nu,\rho_i}$, because $\Sigma^+_{\nu,\rho_i}=\Sigma^+_{\nu,\rho_j}$.
-Hence, for each node $\nu$, the number of computations of its non-negative rectilinear spirality set that must be performed over all possible trees $T_{\rho_i}$ is $n_\nu+1 = O(n_\nu)$ (one for each different way of choosing the parent of $\nu$).
+Hence, for each node $\nu$, the number of computations of its non-negative rectilinear spirality set that must be performed over all possible trees $T_{\rho_i}$ is $\delta_\nu+1 = O(\delta_\nu)$ (one for each different way of choosing the parent of $\nu$).

 If $\nu$ is a Q$^*$-node or a P-node, by Lemmas~\ref{le:timeQ},~\ref{le:timeP3}, and~\ref{le:timeP2}, computing $\Sigma^+_{\nu,\rho_i}$ (if not already available) takes $O(1)$ time.
 Hence, since the sum of the degrees of the nodes in the tree is $O(n)$, the computation of the non-negative rectilinear spirality sets of all Q$^*$-nodes and P-nodes takes $O(n)$ time, over all visits of $T_{\rho_i}$ $(i = 1, \dots, h)$.